jtmitchell/advent-of-code/README.md

 Code to solve the [Advent of Code](https://adventofcode.com/) puzzles.

-The current year's puzzles are in the main branch, and any previous years are in branches.
+The current year's puzzles are in the main branch.

+Puzzles for previous years can be found in the [tags](https://gitlab.com/jtmitchell/advent-of-code/-/tags).

 ## Puzzles